General Product Safety Regulation: An Essential Guide

 As such, here are a few testing companies that claim to offer testing services against the GPSD:

-It is likely that Amazon will therefore become even more strict when it comes to ensuring that products sold on Amazon Europe are fully compliant.
+Amazon will likely therefore become even stricter when it comes to ensuring that products sold on Amazon Europe are fully compliant.
 In practice, Amazon sellers of essentially all types of consumer products can be requested to provide the following:

 Another potential outcome is that all non-EU sellers must register with an Authorised Representative in the EU at some point.